-If there is a late start for the elementary, preschool classes will start at 10:00am.
-If there is an early out due to weather, the preschool will dismiss as the district indicates and there will be no after school care provided.
-If an early out is called before 3 year old class starts, then there will be no 3 year old preschool held that day.
+If there is a late start for the elementary school, preschool classes will start at 10:00am.
+If there is an early out due to weather, the preschool will dismiss as the district indicates and there will be no After School Arts Program provided.
+If an early out is called before 3-year-old class starts, then there will be no 3-year-old preschool held that day.

-It is vital that current and up to date contact information is given to the elementary secretary so the school is able to reach parents for various reasons. (also found on page 21 of preschool handbook)
+It is vital that current and up-to-date contact information is given to the elementary secretary so the school is able to reach parents for various reasons. (also found on page 21 of preschool handbook)

-Power Failure-
+Power Failure -